 - Depending on the amount you contribute and the investment performance of your funeral bond, the final payout may not be enough to cover all of your funeral expenses.

-PART 4: WHY IS PREPAID THE BEST OPTION?
+PART 4: WHY ARE PREPAID FUNERAL PLANS THE BEST OPTION?

 As outlined above, there are some serious financial risks associated with funeral insurance and funeral bonds:

-Unlike both other options, prepaying your funeral also gives you the freedom to design the service you want, protecting your family from the burden of decision-making during when emotionally drained.
+Unlike both other options, prepaying your funeral also gives you the freedom to design the service you want, protecting your family from the burden of decision-making while emotionally drained.
 You can design every element of the service according to your own desires while also fielding suggestions from those closest to you.
-The end result is a collaborative experience that honours a life while making space for all those who loved the deceased.
+The end result is a collaborative experience that honours a life while making space for all those who loved the decease